Showing posts with label Play. Show all posts

 Anne (1998)

 Anne (1998) is a play adapted by Paul Ledoux from the novel Anne of Green Gables by L.M.
 Montgomery.
-The play premiered at the at Young People's Theatre in Toronto, Ontario on April 5, 1998 and was directed by Patricia Vanstone.
+The play premiered at the Young People's Theatre in Toronto, Ontario on April 5, 1998 and was directed by Patricia Vanstone.
 Jennie Raymond, a native of Prince Edward Island, starred as Anne Shirley.
 The cast featured Janet Amos as Marilla Cuthbert, Robin Craig as Rachel Lynde,

 Jerry Franken as Matthew Cuthbert, Catherine Gatotos as Diana Barry, Carolyn Hay as Josie Pye, Jamie Robinson as Gilbert Blythe, and Eliza-Jane Scott as Ruby Gillis.